Osvaldo943/Ignite-Lab/README.md

 # Ignite-Lab
-Building a complete App using the most modern techs and accelerating my evolution in programming.
+Building a complete Application using the most modern techs and accelerating my evolution in programming.